OpenMage/magento-lts/README.md

 <small>Note: be sure to select `y` if composer asks you to trust `magento-hackathon/magento-composer-installer` or `cweagans/composer-patches`.</small>

-To get the latest changes use:
+To install the latest development version (may be unstable):

 ```bash
 # OpenMage v19